 John currently runs his own consultancy business, advising clients on political and investment risk in Russia, Ukraine and other countries of the former Soviet Union.

-“In Russia there is growing frustration from the citizens who see the system is not delivering.
+“Russian citizens are increasingly seeing that the system cannot deliver what they need.
 We want to help people to imagine new possibilities and build a different future.”